 Your organization must inform its employees about their rights under the GDPR - and they must know how to exercise those rights.
 This includes the right to withdraw consent at any time (Article 7 - Conditions of Consent), the right to see their data (Article 15 - Right of Access), and the right to be forgotten (Article 17 - Right to Erasure).

 2. Do you adequately obtain consent from employees?

 Consent must be obtained from employees and it should be “freely given, specific, informed and unambiguous” without fear of repercussions for choosing not to give consent.
 This means consent cannot simply be included as part of an employee’s employment contract.
 It must be clear what consent is being given for, including how the photos will be used.
 A standard form with a generic statement is therefore not in compliance with GDPR.

 3. Can you find every image of an individual in your organization?

 This is arguably the most difficult aspect of the GDPR for organizations to comply with, regarding the use of employee photos.
 What this means is that the employee can request for the organization to erase all their personal data, and the organization has one month to respond.

-There are plenty reasons why business aren't fond of the GDPR.
+There are plenty of reasons why businesses aren't fond of the GDPR.
 It can be confusing and unclear, especially when there's no legal precedent to help understand certain situations.
-However, what’s absolutely certain is that organizations must process personal data about your employees, including any photographs, just as seriously as they would process customer data.
-The number of fines for GDPR breaches are rapidly increasing, so it’s essential that organizations make sure they are properly prepared for every process - including managing images of staff.
+However, what’s absolutely certain is that organizations must process personal data about their employees, including any photographs, just as seriously as they would process customer data.
+The number of fines for GDPR breaches is rapidly increasing, so it’s essential that organizations make sure they are properly prepared for every process - including managing images of staff.